The origin of spin in binary black holes: Predicting the distributions of the main observables of Advanced LIGO: Conclusions

 \section{Conclusions}

 One of the biggest open questions in GW astrophysics today is how merging binary black holes are formed.
 Isolated binaries that go through the CE phase are one of the main proposed formation channels for BBHs.
-With this work we investigate the combined distributions of masses, spins and merger redshifts of a population of BBHs formed through this channel that would be detectable by advanced GW detectors.
+In this work we investigate the combined distributions of masses, spins and merger redshifts of a population of BBHs formed through this channel that would be detectable by advanced GW detectors.
 We combine binary population synthesis studies with detailed stellar structure and binary evolution simulations.
 Rapid population synthesis allows us to obtain a population of BBH progenitors: BH-He-star binaries.
 Meanwhile, the detailed simulations that take into account the effects of differential stellar rotation, tidal interactions, wind mass loss and the evolution of the structure of the He-star, allow us to accurately predict the distribution of the properties of BBH systems at their formation.
 We then take into account the redshift and metallicity dependence of the star-formation rate together with the selection effects of the detectors to build a model capable of reproducing all observable properties of the current sample of 10 BBH mergers.
 We also predict what future GW experiments are likely to observe.
-Our main findings can be summarized in the following points: \begin{itemize} \item We find that the ten O1/O2 GW detections are consistent with having formed through the CE channel.
-We predict a detection rate of 40 yr$^{-1}$ for a particular set of population-synthesis model assumptions and a specific choice of a metallicity-specific star formation history, which is consistent with the 10 GW detections found in 167 days of total coincident observing time during the first two advanced detector observing runs.

-\item Our model is the first one able to successfully reproduce the observed $\chi_\mathrm{eff}$ population: most with $\chi_\mathrm{eff} \simeq 0$ and a few with positive $\chi_\mathrm{eff}$.
+Our main findings can be summarized in the following points: \begin{itemize} \item Our model is the first one to use detailed stellar structure and binary evolution simulations to successfully reproduce the observed $\chi_\mathrm{eff}$ population: most with $\chi_\mathrm{eff} \simeq 0$ and a few with positive $\chi_\mathrm{eff}$.
 Hence, it provides strong support for the CE channel as the dominant formation channel for the observed BBH mergers.

+\item We find that the ten O1/O2 GW detections are consistent with having formed through the CE channel.
+We predict a detection rate of 27 yr$^{-1}$ for a particular set of population-synthesis model assumptions and a specific choice of a metallicity-specific star formation history, which is consistent with the 10 GW detections found in 167 days of total coincident observing time during the first two advanced detector observing runs.

 \item We predict the combined distributions of $\mathrm{M}_\mathrm{chirp}$, $\chi_\mathrm{eff}$ and $z_\mathrm{merger}$ for the current O3 observing run and for future data at design sensitivity.